 Exceptional (4) Proficient (3) Emerging (2) Unsatisfactory (1) Response to Teacher seeks out Teacher listens to Teacher listens to Teacher makes excuses for constructive feedback constructive feedback and constructive feedback and constructive feedback but teaching performance when successfully implements tries to implement does not always follow given constructive criticism. suggestions into practice. suggestions into practice. through with recommendations.
-Self-reflection Teacher is able to critically Teacher can accurately Teacher's interpretation of Teacher does not know analyze a lesson for determine whether a lesson whether or not a lesson has whether or not a lesson was effectiveness and offer has met the stated goals. met the stated goal is not effective or whether or not alternative actions Offers general suggestions accurate. it achieved its goals. complete with probable for improvement or is Profoundly midjudges the successes with different dependent on supervisors success of a lesson. approaches. for ideas.
+Toochor is able to critically Toochor con accurately Toochor's interpretation of Teacher does not know Self-reflection Teacher is able to critically Teacher can accurately Teacher's interpretation of analyze a lesson for determine whether a lesson whether or not a lesson has whether or not a lesson was effectiveness and offer has met the stated goals. met the stated goal is not effective or whether or not alternative actions Offers general suggestions accurate. it achieved its goals. complete with probable for improvement or is Profoundly midjudges the successes with different dependent on supervisors success of a lesson. approaches. for ideas.
 Perceptions are often inaccurate.